giuppep/giuppep.github.io/academic.md

 * *General Relativity* (2015-2018) — [Solutions](https://drive.google.com/drive/folders/0B9Zt6SMRBBvTVW1HSDFicFFYdkE?resourcekey=0-4SSin-u4bWQWIEFDpfhr9Q&usp=sharing){:target="_blank"}
 * *Black Holes* (2016)

-After finishing my PhD, I was fortunate enough that my friend (and colleague) Jack Williams invited me to join him on a trip to India to give lectures about maths-related topics to (mostly) high school students.
-We covered topics such as non-euclidean geometry, cryptography, probability and basic machine learning.
+After finishing my PhD, I had the fortune of being invited by my friend and colleague, Jack Williams, to join him on a trip to India to give lectures about maths-related topics to (mostly) high school students.
+We covered topics such as non-Euclidean geometry, cryptography, probability and basic machine learning.
 You can find some of the lecture notes [here](https://drive.google.com/drive/folders/1D-sjAMoxO9STHQo7HXBly--QMOupgIMM?usp=drive_link){:target="_blank"}.